guardian/commercial-templates/README.md

 and visit `localhost:7000`, where you can view each ad using the dropdown.

+You can modify variables in `test.json` while the server is running, and reload with the refresh button.
+However, any changes to HTML/JS/CSS will require a rebuild.

-**Note:** if the preview section cuts off part of the ad once it's selected, resizing the window or opening the dev console should cause the page to redraw and fix the problem.
+**Note:** if the preview section cuts off part of the ad once it's selected, resizing the window or opening the dev tools should cause the page to redraw and fix the problem.

 ## Testing on Frontend